 Chemical structures are described using a variety of different naming conventions, or simply by drawing their chemical/Markush structure.
 Thus it became notoriously difficult to find relevant chemical/Markush structure patents in the fields of chemistry or pharmaceutical sciences.

 We do understand that searching for accurate patented chemical compounds is a daunting task, especially if a proper chemical structure search strategy is not in place.

 We thus approach this kind of search with a proper plan and cover all the approaches like structure-based searching (exact and substructure) and even perform keyword-based searching to make sure that we do not miss anything.

 Loved what you read and want your help for your next project that involves chemical structure search?
-Send us a quick email at [email protected] and we will get back to you to discuss the deets.
+Send us a message and we will get back to you to discuss the deets.

 Authored by: Divya Goyal, Pharma Team.